Digital Forensics Technology

 - Strong communication skills and the ability to work in a team setting

 This program provides a hands-on, skills based learning approach that mirrors actual work environments.
-If you want a career that combines knowledge of cyber networks, and the ability to gather electronic evidence to protect communities and businesses from digital threats, consider a degree in Cyber and Network Security with a focus on Digital Forensics Technology.
+If you want a career that combines knowledge of cyber networks, and the ability to gather electronic evidence to protect communities and businesses from digital threats, consider a degree in Cyber and Information Security Technology with a focus on Digital Forensics Technology.

 28 semester credit hours